kylewhittemore/full-stack-sequelize/README.md

         npx sequelize-cli db:seed:all

 * you are now all set to push everything up to github and continue with the steps below to deploy to heroku.
 * the final step will be to seed your production database as well.
-To seed your procuction database, add the following line to the scripts in the &nbsp; `package.json` &nbsp; file, right below the start script:

-        "heroku-postbuild": "npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all"

-* save and commit your changes to github, then run another

-        git push heroku master

-    to push the changes to heroku and run a fresh build.
-The script that was added will run the migration and seed at the end of the heroku build.
-* `select * ...` &nbsp; within your database management tool to see your freshly seeded production database!
-Note that the database will be re-seeded each time you run a build, and the build ***does not*** drop the table automatically.
-So to avoid doubling your data set, drop the table prior to running another build (you can use your management tool for this).
-If you do not wish to continue re-seeding your production database, as you surely will at some point, just remove the `"heroku-postbuild"` script from the `package.json` file.
+See the optional last step in the heroku deployment section.

 ### **Heroku Deployment**
 * you nay need to log into the heroku cli, do so by running &nbsp; `heroku login` &nbsp; in the terminal, you will also need the heroku website so might as well log in there too